cern-eos/eos/doc/using/oauth2.rst

    XrdSecsssENDORSEMENT=oauth2:<access_token>:<oauth-resource>

-A requirement to use OAUTH2 is to configure/force clients to use sss authentication:
+OAUTH2 is enabled by default, but can be explicitly en-/or disabled:

 .. code-block:: bash